helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 2. In today's lecture, we're going to go over a comprehensive introduction to reinforcement learning algorithms, definitions, and basic concepts.
 3. So let's start with some definitions.
 4. First, let's go over some of the terminology that we covered in the previous lecture.
-5. When we talked about imitation learning, we learned that we can represent a policy as a distribution over actions AT, conditional observations OT.
+5. When we talked about imitation learning, we learned that we can represent a policy as a distribution over actions a_t, conditional observations o_t.
-6. We call this policy pi, and we often use a subscript θ to denote that the policy depends on a vector of parameters that we're going to denote θ.
+6. We call this policy π, and we often use a subscript θ to denote that the policy depends on a vector of parameters that we're going to denote θ.
 7. When we're doing deep reinforcement learning, oftentimes we will represent the policy with a deep neural network, although, as we will learn in the next two lectures in the course, depending on the type of reinforcement, learning algorithm, we might choose to represent the policy directly or implicitly through some other object, such as a value function.
-8. Important definitions to know are the state, which we denote ST, the observation OT, and the action AT.
+8. Important definitions to know are the state, which we denote s_t, the observation o_t, and the action a_t.
-9. As we learned in the imitation learning lecture, the observation and state can be related to one another by the following graphical model, where the edge between observations and actions is the policy, the edge between current states and actions and future states is the transition probability, or the dynamics, and the state satisfies the Markov property, which means that the state at time t plus 1 is independent of the state at time t minus 1, when conditioned on the current state ST.
+9. As we learned in the imitation learning lecture, the observation and state can be related to one another by the following graphical model, where the edge between observations and actions is the policy, the edge between current states and actions and future states is the transition probability, or the dynamics, and the state satisfies the Markov property, which means that the state at time t plus 1 is independent of the state at time t minus 1, when conditioned on the current state s_t.
 10. The Markov property is the main thing that distinguishes the state from the observation.
 11. The state has to satisfy the Markov property, whereas the observation does not.
 12. And we learned in the imitation learning lecture that the observation is some stochastic function of the state which may or may not contain all the information necessary to infer the full state.
 13. So that's kind of the primary difference.
 14. We will discuss algorithms for both fully observed reinforcement learning, where we have access to the state, and partially observed reinforcement learning, where you only have access to an observation.
 15. Alright, so that's the Markov property.
-16. And typically, you'll see me write the policy as πθ AT given OT, or πθ AT given ST, depending on whether I'm talking about the partially observed or the fully observed case.
+16. And typically, you'll see me write the policy as π_θ(a_t|o_t), or π_θ(a_t|s_t), depending on whether I'm talking about the partially observed or the fully observed case.
-17. I will sometimes get a little sloppy and use ST, when in fact you could also use OT, but in cases where this distinction is important, I'll make a remark in the lectures.
+17. I will sometimes get a little sloppy and use s_t, when in fact you could also use o_t, but in cases where this distinction is important, I'll make a remark in the lectures.
 18. So in imitation learning, we saw that we could collect a dataset, let's say of humans driving a vehicle, consisting of observation action tuples, and then use supervised learning algorithms to figure out how to train a policy to take actions that resemble those of the expert.
 19. In today's lecture, we'll introduce the formalism of reinforcement learning, which allows us to train these policies without having access to expert data.
 20. So to do that, of course, we need to define what it is that we want the policy to do.